Man Utd 3-0 Sheriff Tiraspol: Cristiano Ronaldo scores on return as United qualify for Europa League knockout stage

 Scott McTominay and Shaw were introduced as United pushed for a second that the latter was key in, floating a fine cross from the left for fellow substitute Rashford to head home in the 65th minute.
 The World Cup hopeful saw a low shot pushed wide and Garnacho went close before leaving to applause from all inside Old Trafford.

 Donny van de Beek came on for a rare appearance before Ronaldo gave fans the goal they had been waiting for in the 81st minute.
-Initially denied by Koval when found by a Bruno Fernandes cross, he fired in the loose ball - his first Old Trafford goal since May and his 701st in club football.
+Initially denied by Koval when found by a Bruno Fernandes cross, he fired in the loose ball - his first Old Trafford goal since May and the 701st of his club career.

 Manchester United manager Erik ten Hag told BT Sport: "It was OK.
-Of course, you hope you score in the first half hour so it took a bit long but we deserved that goal.
+Of course, you hope you score in the first 30 minutes so it took a bit longer, but we deserved that goal.

 "Our occupation of space in the box could still be done better, the second and third goals we did that well.
 We occupied positions and scored."

-On next week's trip to Real Sociedad, Manchester United forward Marcus Rashford said: "We have to go there and score by two goals.
+On next week's crucial trip to Real Sociedad, Manchester United forward Marcus Rashford told BT Sport: "We have to go there and win by two goals.
 We have to score goals but defend well.
 It is going to be a tough game but looking forward to the challenge.

 "It's taken a lot of hard work to adapt and change, but we're getting there."